fivezjd/asynq_learn/README.md

 //---------------------------------------------------------------
 // Write a function HandleXXXTask to handle the input task.
-// Note that it satisfies the asynq.HandlerFunc interface.
+// Note that it satisfies the asynq_learn.HandlerFunc interface.
 //
 // Handler doesn't need to be a function.
 You can define a type
-// that satisfies asynq.Handler interface.
+// that satisfies asynq_learn.Handler interface.
 See examples below.
 //---------------------------------------------------------------

 func HandleEmailDeliveryTask(ctx context.Context, t *asynq.Task) error {